nemonik/hands-on-DevOps/readme.md

 > the set of shared attitudes, values, goals, and practices that characterizes an institution or
 > organization

-Now that everyone is a coder using the same tools, methods and repeated practices for their particular discipline you have the foundations of a ***culture***.
+Now that everyone is a "coder" using the same tools, methods and repeated practices for their particular discipline you have the foundations of ***culture***.

 ### 6.19.1.
 We were taught the requisite skills as children